Ryan Hartman Game Preview: Wild vs. Rangers

 Hartman Season Stats Insights

-- Hartman has averaged 17:43 of ice time this season (with a plus-minus rating of 0).
+- In 12 games this season, Hartman has a plus-minus of +3, while averaging 17:25 on the ice per game.

-- Hartman has scored a goal in four of 10 games this season, netting multiple goals in one of them.
+- Hartman has netted a goal in a game five times this season in 12 games played, including multiple goals once.

-- Hartman has a point in five of 10 games played this season, with multiple points in one of them.
+- In six of 12 games this year, Hartman has recorded a point, and in one of those games he came away with multiple points.

-- Hartman has had an assist twice this year in 10 games played, including multiple assists on one occasion.
+- Hartman has an assist in two of 12 games this season, with multiple assists in one of those contests.

-- Hartman has an implied probability of 55.6% to go over his point total based on the odds.
+- The implied probability that Hartman goes over his points over/under is 52.6%, based on the odds.

 Sign up for Underdog fantasy today.